 The Three Official Gods are T'ien-kuan, the ruler of heaven, Ti-kuan, Ruler of the earth, and Shui-kuan who rules the water.
 Each of the three have, in addition certain roles to play in the lives of humans.
 T'ien-kuan grants happiness and prosperity, Ti-kuan forgives humans of their sins, and Shui-kuan grants protection from evil.

-Eight Immortals who were once historical human characters who became gods.
+The most popular Taoist goddess are the pa-hsien or Eight Immortals who were once historical human characters who became gods.
 The only feminine goddess among the eight is Ho-hsien ku the patron saint of women.

 Sunday, May 4, 2014